stempy/cloud-architecture/how-to-handle-email-at-scale.md

 # How to handle Email at scale

 Emails a simple thing, everyone uses it.
-Often in applications we just send an email as we need it directly via the SMTP servers which is great for simple scenarios where we only have a few emails, however there can sometimes be delays with contacting smtp servers and the like, so when you have an api for instance that sends an email after an operation is completed, it can delay the return result of the request, in effect making the user wait...... providing a slow user experience.
+Often in applications we just send an email as we need it directly via the SMTP servers which is great for simple scenarios where we only have a few emails, however there can sometimes be delays with contacting smtp servers and the like.

+When you have an api for instance that sends an email after an operation is completed, it can delay the return result of the request, in effect making the user wait...... providing a slow user experience.

 One way to improve this experience is to use Azure to offload the email sending to another cloud hosted service, or more specifically using Azure Queues with an Azure Function (or WebJob) to handle actual emailing, this way the api just adds an email to a queue, and they get processed and scaled as needed.